vksdk/vk-sdk-kotlin/README.md

          .send();
  });
 ```

+That code will create keyboard like in image.

 <img src="https://pp.userapi.com/c851332/v851332017/126d7c/1dwV1hyu98E.jpg"></img>

 Clicked button text will be get in message.getText().
 Because payload are not supported you can't distinguish different buttons with equal text.